Gen:Lock: Season 2

 Mark Millen of CBR reviewed the first episode of the show's second season, saying it keeps the spirit of the series intact, even with a different writing crew, and further described the show as a "distinctive animated experience" which has "mental illness, trauma recovery, technological intimacy and identity" at its center.
 Cassandra Feltus of Black Girl Nerds said that fans would enjoy the second season.
 She praised the characters for having distinct personalities, who then have to deal with their trauma.
 Feltus also raised the argument that the series is an introduction to the world of anime due to its inspirations like Ghost in the Shell.
 Feltus praised the show's design calling the second season "as entertaining and compelling as its first" and was amazed by the action sequences.

-Reviews of the second season following its conclusion were mixed.
-Aaron Phillips of the But Why Tho podcast praised the animation and character developments but called it a disappointing follow-up to the first season, claiming the narrative arc seemed more appropriate for a fifth season rather than a second.
-Audience response leaned negative, with a 25% score on Rotten Tomatoes: users indicated a drop in quality between the first and second season.